DavidMercier/TriDiMap/doc/getting_started.rst

    *Screenshot of the detailed main window of the TriDiMap toolbox*

-* 1) Initial settings and indentation data loading
+* 1) Initial settings and indentation data loading:
     - Set your type of equipment and units for length and mechanical property.
 Set 'Agilent' in case of .xls file generated using the TriDiMap GUI.
     - Set the number of indents along the X and the Y directions.
     - Import your (nano)indentation results, by clicking on the button 'Select file'. `Click here to have more details about valid format of data. <http://tridimap.readthedocs.org/en/latest/examples.html>`_
     - Distance between indents (along X and Y axis) should be automatically calculated, but it is sometimes wrong.
 In this case, the user has to set carefully (i.e. checking the length unit, it is in micron by default) by himself these 2 distances.

-* 2) Plot settings
+* 2) Plot settings:
     - Set your type of equipment and units for length and mechanical property.
 Set 'Agilent' in case of .xls file generated using the TriDiMap GUI.
     - Hardness map is plotted by default.
     - It is possible `to modify (to crop, to smooth, to set other colorbar...) <https://tridimap.readthedocs.io/en/latest/map_options.html>`_ this map and to plot other 2D or 3D maps, and to obtain the statistical distribution of mechanical properties: